-Whatever industry you work in, sooner or later you will need to generate new ideas.
+Brainstorming is essential no matter what industry you work in.
+Sooner or later you will need to generate new ideas.
 Dreaming up new products and services is an important part of any commercial venture.
 But there’s more to creative thinking than pure innovation.
 These days careers depend on an ability to conjure up something original.

 Even if you work in a business where little changes from year to year, one day you will rub up against a problem needing fresh thinking.